vikingeducation/prep_basics/test-yourself-answers.md

 A program usually running on a remote computer that responds to requests from a browser.

 *Contributed by [Unknown]*

+A computer connected to the internet with the purpose of storing and sharing information.
+Servers are traditionally managed in large data centers but have recently become popular as remote servers in "the cloud".

 #### Bugs